ISO 14001 is the international standard that specifies requirements for an effective environmental management system to achieve ISO compliance.

 - Reduce waste

-ISO 14001 certification is divided into two stages:
+The ISO 14001 certification process encompasses two pivotal stages:

-Stage two: main audit.
-The certification body’s auditors will review documents, records, and company practices to determine whether the organization’s actual activities comply with ISO 14001 and the company’s own documentation.
+- Stage two: primary audit.
+The certification body’s auditors will review documents, records, and company practices to determine whether the organization’s activities comply with ISO 14001 and the company’s documentation.